How Do You Restore Faded Composite Decking

-Why Do Composites Fade?
+Why do Composites Fade?

 Before we get into the details of how to restore composites to their original colour, we must first understand why they fade.
-Not only this will help you find a suitable solution, but it will also help you avoid the problems in the future.
+Not only will this help you find a suitable solution, but it will also help you avoid problems in the future.
 So here are the top reasons why your composite decking fades.

-- Exposure to extreme heat – One of the main reasons why decking, whether wood or composites, fade is due to the continued exposure from heat and sun.
+- Exposure to extreme heat – One of the main reasons decking, whether wood or composites, fade is due to the continued exposure to heat and sun.
 The good thing is, when composites fade, they only turn into a lighter shade.
 Whereas for wood, continued exposure to the sun can turn them grey.

 - Poor Maintenance – Another probable reason why your deck fades is due to lack of maintenance.
-Other than fading, there are other problems associated with not cleaning and taking care of your patio.
+Other than fading, other problems are associated with not cleaning and taking care of your patio.
 Some of these include rotting and moulding.
 There are also times when your deck will look faded if you don’t clean it.

 Restoring Faded Composite Decking